CarbonLDP/carbonldp-js-sdk/doc/README.md

 toJSON():string
 ```

-Returns a JSON string from the document using the default ObjectSchema
+Returns a JSON string from the Document using the default ObjectSchema.

 ## <a name="Carbon-Documents" />Module Carbon/Documents